Cuogeihong/CEASC/README.md

-# CEASC
+# CEASC: Adaptive Sparse Convolutional Networks with Global Context Enhancement for Faster Object Detection on Drone Images
-The official implementation of CEASC
+The repo is the official implementation of CEASC, code will be updated soon.